shadadu/hackathon_space_effector/README.md

     or a neural network prediction.
 3. Improve intercept planning/metrics from proximity to contact and grasping.

+# Perfomance Update
+Currently MoveIt's internal motion planners, OOMPL, are able to reach within 0.15cm of the end-effetor goal, while the basic implementation of DGM comes within 0.3-0.35cm of end-effector goal.
+DGM currently uses a small network, and only the residual loss.
+Constraints such as joint velocity limits, valid states, are enforced during data generation at training time.
+Because the residual only reduces to about 20% of its value before plateauing, it is likely that HJB formulation is leaving out significant robotic behavior.
+The direction of improvement going forward is to improve the loss functions and the Initial and Boundary conditions, and constraints to better coverage.
+Physics Informed Neural Network (PINN) formulations usually include constraint, IC and BC and residual losses in the total loss function, so that is direction to explore.

 # Architecture
-There are mainly two(2) docker containers (astrobee and moveit) that communicate by a ros bridge container.
+There are mainly two(2) docker containers -- astrobee(emulator) and moveit that communicate by a ros bridge container.
 Object instantiation and Perception are handled in the astrobee container which uses NASA's astrobee project to provide a free flying object mimicking drift in microgravity.
 Astrobee container broadcasts object location and attitude to its object/state node.
 Moveit container subscribes to the object state topics and uses that to